AlgebraixData/status-go/Notes.md

     -   Handle any changes that would require structural changes in our setup.

 ### Done

+-   Understand what the different OS builds need and make sure it's deployed to the Github pages.
+    **Conclusion**: What we are deploying seems to be enough.

 -   When building the project, a number of Go references  point to their own repository.
     **Conclusion**: These now point to our forked repo.